Complete Guide To Taking a Phone Call in Chinese

 请问是哪位? (qǐng wèn shì nǎ wèi) or 请问你是。。。?
 (Qǐng wèn nǐ shì) – Who is this?

 As an answer to these questions, you will simply say “我是… (wǒ shì)” – “I am…” or 这是 (zhè shì) + name of the company – “This is.” if you are talking on behalf of an organization.

-Chinese Numbers – LTL’s Comprehensive Guide to Learning Mandarin Chinese Numbers Chinese Numbers are an essential part of day to day life.
-It’s that simple.
+The Most Comprehensive Online Guide for Counting in Chinese & Talking About Numbers Chinese Numbers are an essential part of day-to-day life.
 They are one of the first things you’ll study when learning Chinese.
-So how can…
+So how can we help?
+We’ve…

 Chinese Phone Calls – Get the Conversation Started